-- During week 5 2022, 20 influenza-like illness (ILI) cases were reported from the Irish sentinel GP network, corresponding to an ILI consultation rate of 8.1/100,000 population, an increase compared to 6.4/100,00 during week 4 2022 (Figure 1).
-The sentinel GP ILI consultation rate has been below the Irish sentinel GP ILI baseline threshold (18.1/100,000 population) for three consecutive weeks (weeks 3 to 5 2022). - Sentinel GP respiratory consultations are currently via phone consultations.
+- During week 6 2022, 26 influenza-like illness (ILI) cases were reported from the Irish sentinel GP network, corresponding to an ILI consultation rate of 10.2/100,000 population, an increase compared to the updated rate of 8.3/100,00 during week 5 2022 (Figure 1).
+The sentinel GP ILI consultation rate has been below the Irish sentinel GP ILI baseline threshold (18.1/100,000 population) for four consecutive weeks (weeks 3 to 6 2022). - Sentinel GP respiratory consultations are currently via phone consultations.
 Recent trends in sentinel GP ILI consultation rates are likely reflecting community COVID-19 incidence and changes to health seeking behaviour relating to GP consultations, the use of online COVID-19 booking systems and SARS-CoV-2 antigen tests.
-With a low number of laboratory confirmed influenza cases detected/notified in Ireland during the 2021/2022 season to date, sentinel GP ILI consultations are predominately reflecting circulation of SARS-CoV-2 in the community, rather than influenza viruses. - During week 5 2022, sentinel GP ILI rates in the <15 year age group increased to 17.3/100,000, from an updated rate of 7.6/100,000 in week 4 2022.
-Sentinel GP ILI rates remained below age specific baseline levels for all age groups during week 5 2022.
-Data for weeks 40 2021 5 2022 are included in Figure 2 & Table 1. - The Irish sentinel baseline ILI threshold for the 2021/2022 influenza season is 18.1/100,000 population.
+As the number of laboratory confirmed influenza cases detected/notified in Ireland rises sentinel GP ILI consultations which up to now predominately reflected circulation of SARS-CoV-2 in the community, will start to reflect the co-circulation of influenza and SARS-CoV-2 viruses. - During week 6 2022, sentinel GP ILI rates in the ≥65 year age group increased to 20.3/100,000, from an updated rate of 7.8/100,000 in week 5 2022.
+Sentinel GP ILI rates remained below age specific baseline levels for all other age groups during week 6 2022, Figure 2 & Table 1. - The Irish sentinel baseline ILI threshold for the 2021/2022 influenza season is 18.1/100,000 population.
 ILI rates above this baseline threshold combined with sentinel GP influenza positivity >10% indicate the likelihood that influenza is circulating in the community.
 The Moving Epidemic Method (MEM) is used to calculate thresholds for GP ILI consultations in a standardised approach across Europe.
 The baseline ILI threshold (18.1/100,000), medium (57.5/100,000) and high (86.5/100,000) intensity ILI thresholds are shown in figure 1.
 Age specific MEM threshold levels are shown in Table 1.